When to Refer

-- the very young (under 3 years of age)
+- The very young child (under 3 years of age).

 Assessment will include history and examination, blood tests and imaging.
 These are covered in more detail under the red flag and key conditions.

-The child with limp that is not recovering, or is intermittent, needs further assessment, and before embarking on a series of investigations, especially if these may be invasive or incur delay, then consider referral to paediatric rheumatology.
-Many children with inflammatory joint or muscle disease have a history of intermittent limp without a clear diagnosis (see Pitfalls).
-Abnormal gait/limp may be due to muscle disease; consider referral to paediatric neurology.
+Before embarking on a series of investigations, especially if these may be invasive or incur delay, then consider referral to paediatric rheumatology.
+Many children with inflammatory joint or muscle disease have a history of intermittent limp without a clear diagnosis (see Pitfalls) and may have had investigations such as MRI or synovial biopsy that is not warranted.